-If you’re operating a small business, it doesn’t mean you’re safe from cyberattacks.
+If you are operating a small business, it does not mean you are safe from cyberattacks.
 81% of all cybersecurity breaches happen to small and medium-sized companies, as they are often unprepared.

 To ensure your business is secure, review our recommendations (10 steps) you can take today with a minimal or zero budget and significantly decrease the risks of hackers` attacks.

 Humans are not the weakest link in your cyber defenses.
 In fact, humans are the best weapon you have against malicious hackers.
 You have to train them to deal with the most widespread attacks and repeat such training from time to time.
 If you do so, humans will empower, not weaken your company’s cybersecurity.